altankurt/time-tracker/README.md

 ### Known Issues and Limitations

 The following are known issues and planned enhancements for the "Time Tracker" project:
+- **Separation of Concerns**
+  - Plan to refactor code by breaking down the logic and UI in components, and creating separate custom hooks for Login, Register, and time-related behaviors on the page.

+- **Atomizing UI Elements**
+  - Aiming to further atomize UI elements into more granular components for better reusability and maintainability.

+- **Utility Functions Management**
+  - Intend to move functions like `formatTime` into the `utils` folder and call them from there to improve code organization and readability.

+- **Asset Management**
+  - Planning to manage all assets centrally within the `public` folder for consistency and easier maintenance.

 - **Toast Structure for Registered Users**
   - Toast notifications need to be operational before routing for the registered user to provide better user feedback.